UniversalDependencies/docs/_hy/feat/Person.md

 marked on verbs makes it unnecessary to always add a personal pronoun as subject and thus subjects are sometimes dropped (Armenian is a pro-drop language).

-We also apply the feature [PossPerson]() to denote the person of the possessor on nominal or pronominal elements.
+We also apply the feature [Person[psor]]() to denote the person of the possessor on nominal or pronominal elements.

 ### <a name="1">`1`</a>: first person